cran-task-views/Pharmacokinetics/Pharmacokinetics.md

 Packages related to PK study design include:

+`r pkg("dfpk")`:
+Statistical methods involving PK measures are provided, in the dose allocation process during a Phase I clinical trials.
+These methods, proposed by Ursino et al, (2017) <doi:10.1002/bimj.201600084>, enter pharmacokinetics (PK) in the dose finding designs in different ways, including covariates models, dependent variable or hierarchical models.
+This package provides functions to generate data from several scenarios and functions to run simulations which their objective is to determine the maximum tolerated dose (MTD).

 `r pkg("microsamplingDesign")`:
 Find optimal microsampling designs for non-compartmental pharacokinetic analysis using a general simulation methodology.
 This